As an Amazon Affiliate, We Earn From Qualifying Sales. Read Full Disclosure Here

 In a process named apomixis, some trees can create seeds without pollen.
 Without pollen, there is no genetic diversity added.
 So, seeds created via apomixis will be genetically identical to the mother tree.

-Essentially, a group of trees that reproduce through apomixis will all look identical to the mother tree.
-So, one group of trees will look different from another group of trees, despite being the same species.
+Essentially, a group of trees reproducing through apomixis will all look identical to the mother tree.
+So, one group of trees will look different from another, despite being the same species.

 Some examples of apomixis reproducing trees are: